singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 Up until recently I had never even heard of Nanoc, but I stumbled upon this gem of gems (pun intended), when searching for a well documented static site generator with on-going support and a live community.
 Nanoc has both in abundance and after checking out their up to date and aesthetically pleasing documentation, I quickly grew to like this extremely easy to use static site generator.

-In this little guide, we will set up and check out Nanoc and once we're up and running locally, we will push the project to GitHub and deploy on Netlify with continuous deployment.
+In this little guide, we will setup Nanoc and check out its site generation abilities and once we're up and running locally, we will push the project to GitHub and deploy on Netlify with continuous deployment.

 If you already have a Nanoc repository forked on GitHub and you just wish to connect with Netlify, you can skip the majority of this guide and scroll down [here](#netlifystart) instead.